Arashi: 2014: 15th Anniversary

 To celebrate their 15th anniversary, Arashi had concerts in Oahu, Hawaii, on September 19 and 20, 2014 titled "Arashi Blast in Hawaii".
-They also held the event "Arashi no Wakuwaku Gakko 2014 Deepening the Bonds of Friendship" in June with live viewing in Shanghai and Singapore.
+They also held the event "Arashi no Wakuwaku Gakkou 2014 Deepening the Bonds of Friendship" in June with live viewing in Shanghai and Singapore.
 During this event, the members of Arashi announced that they would be releasing a new album in the fall and holding a 5-dome tour.
 There were 18 performances altogether, and an accumulated total of over 840,000 fans attending, making it their largest dome tour to date.
-Still to celebrate their anniversary, all five members of Arashi starred in a spin-off movie of the Pikanchi series, 10 years after the previous release.
-The spin-off is titled Pikanchi Life is Hard Tabun Happy (read as "Pikanchi Half"), and this marked the first time in seven years that the members starred in the same movie together, since Kiiroi Namida, released in 2007.
+All five members of Arashi starred in a spin-off movie of the Pikanchi series, 10 years after the previous release.
+The spin-off, titled Pikanchi Life is Hard Tabun Happy (read as "Pikanchi Half"), marked the first time in seven years that the members starred in the same movie together, since Kiiroi Namida, released in 2007.